 Definition of Terms

 Generation Z: Individuals born into the digital age.
 They are hyper-cognizant individuals born after 1997 that have evolved into students utterly dependent on smartphones and other technology for instant results and gratification.
-These students are constantly connected to the world around them (Hernandez-de-Menendez et al., 2020Mohr & Mohr, 2017).
+These students are constantly connected to the world around them (Hernandez-de-Menendez et al., 2020; Mohr & Mohr, 2017).

 Nursing Students: Individuals enrolled in higher education for the sole purpose of becoming licensed nurses.
 One college explains that the nursing student is educated about the promotion, maintenance, and restoration of the client’s health “by following the clearly laid out hospital procedures” (ECPI University [ECPI], 2021).
 The student nurse can do this through education and hands-on training by training in the skills lab and “joining clinical rotations under the supervision of a nursing instructor” (“ECPI,” 2021).